dragonfly-science/dragonfly-website/content/people/abraham-edward.md

 banner: abraham-edward/edward-abraham-letterbox.jpg
 ---

-Edward has a PhD from Cambridge University, where he studied theoretical physics in the cosmology group led by Stephen Hawking.
+Edward is the founder and CEO of Dragonfly.
+He enjoys bringing evidence to the table, using information to make clear, principled decisions.

 <!--more-->

+In the last eight years, Edward and his growing team have used their skills to solve problems for decision makers in government and industry.
+Helping governments make better policy, and industries become more sustainable and  profitable.
+He has experience with  a wide range of stakeholders, and believes in pragmatic approaches that add value.

-Edward has a PhD from Cambridge University, where he studied theoretical physics in the cosmology group led by Stephen Hawking.
+Edward has a PhD from

-Returning to New Zealand, Edward worked as an oceanographer at [NIWA](http://www.niwa.co.nz) for 10 years, researching interactions between the physical and biological environment, particularly how stirring by ocean currents affects plankton.
-Two years at Datamine provided business experience and gave him an appreciation of the value of statistical analysis in solving applied problems.
+Cambridge University, where he studied theoretical physics in the cosmology group led by Stephen Hawking.
+Returning to New Zealand, Edward worked as an oceanographer for 10 years, researching interactions between the physical and biological environment.
+Since starting Dragonfly, he has focussed on statistical analysis:

-Edward started Dragonfly Science in 2006 to provide a customised data analysis service.

-Edward's undergraduate study was at the University of Canterbury, where he completed a Bachelor of Science with Honours in physics and maths, then gained a Commonwealth Scholarship for his study at Cambridge.

-“My PhD was the old-fashioned pencil and paper kind, generating pages and pages filled with algebraic scribbling.
-I also learned that you could solve problems simply by thinking about them.

-“Stephen Hawking was an interesting character to work with, even though he wasn't my direct supervisor.
-He would sneak up to you in his wheelchair and talk with his synthesised voice.
-It was incredibly intimidating.
-I valued his accessibility to students though, and the fact that he was always interested in what we were doing.

-“I started Dragonfly because I wanted to apply what I had learned at Datamine about data analysis to scientific questions, particularly in biology.
-I also saw an opportunity to provide this kind of applied research.
-There is definitely a role for scientific research undertaken in a commercial environment that's complementary to government-funded research in traditional institutions.”

-Edward is interested in the value that small businesses bring to the economy, and enjoys the dynamic way that they can operate.

-“I like being one of a bunch of similar sized companies, all doing their edgy things very well.
-And being part of both the science and software communities here in Wellington is exciting.”

-# Selected publications

-## 2013 {.hide-cite-para}

-@richard_application_2013
-@richard_risk2_2013
+> Statistical analysis is at the heart of the decision making process.
+It
+> allows managers to balance opportunity and risk,
+> resulting in principled decisions that make best use of available information.

-## 2006 {.hide-cite-para}
+## Selected publications {.hide-cite-para}

-@waugh2006svs
+@abraham2000isd
+@richard_assessment_2011
+@abraham_effectiveness_2009